poupou-web3/sybil-scorer/README.md

 Then run the jupyter notebook jupyter/normalize_contribution_data.ipynb this will create files in the root of the grant folder as shown below.

-You can also download the standardized dara from Ocean market place here:
+You can also download the standardized data from Ocean market place here:

 - Standardized grant
   contributions : https://market.oceanprotocol.com/asset/did:op:eac43d546ba84e5b82ddf4d2fbf4db9290711e8d2c2a167bce148b7209d41623